 Across the African Great Lakes region, you’ll find versions of Ugali.
-Most parts of Tanzania and Kenya share the same name for it, while it’s known as Sadza in Zimbabwe.
+Most parts of Tanzania and Kenya share the same name for it, with Tanzanian maize meal being a key ingredient, while it’s known as Sadza in Zimbabwe.
 The Malawian version is called Nsima and was even added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Interestingly, maize was not a native cereal plant of Africa.
 It was first introduced by Portuguese traders in the 16th century, before particularly the white varieties were quickly commercialised.
 When native workers were paid in maize, it eventually entered the local diet and took shape in dishes like Ugali.
-Today, it’s even considered the national dish of Tanzania and Kenya.
+Today, it’s even considered the national dish of Tanzania and Kenya, where it’s made with Tanzanian maize meal.

 Ugali is similar to a very stiff polenta, but made from white maize meal.
 The process of making it is straightforward, although it requires a bit of a workout in order to smoothen out any lumps while the maize thickens in the pan.
 It’s usually served in thick wedges, from which smaller pieces are pulled off and shaped into a scoop to mop up whatever it is served with.
 Undoubtedly, one of the highlights of making fresh ugali are the crispy leftovers that release from the side of the pan as it cools down – a much loved snack with the aroma of roasted corn.